Philippine Mythology Gods and Goddesses: An Ultimate Guide

 In Zambales culture, Dumangan (or Dumagan) caused the rice to “yield better grains.”
 According to F. Landa Jocano, the early people of Zambales also believed Dumagan had three brothers who were just as powerful as him.

-Kalasakas hastened the ripening of the rice stalks while Kalasokus was responsible for turning the grains into yellow.
-Lastly, the deity Damulag protected the flowers of the rice plants from the destructive hurricanes.
+Kalasakas hastened the ripening of the rice stalks, while Kalasokus was responsible for turning the grains yellow.
+Lastly, the deity Damulag protected the flowers of the rice plants from destructive hurricanes.